tjhowse/factory_boardgame_public/rules.md

 ![](img/mine_v1.png)

 Mines are the pieces with a number and a plus symbol in the centre.
 They produce raw material for your factory.
 They have a symbol next to the output peg that shows which material they produce.
-You can activate a mine by placing a power token on it if a dice is rolled with a value equal to or greater than the number on the mine.
-When the mine of a machine is consumed, its power token is removed and returned to the shared pool.
+If a dice is rolled with a value equal to or higher than the number on the mine you can choose to place a power token on it to activate it.
+The power token is removed from the mine and returned to the shared pool when the resource is consumed from the mine.

 ### Machines